 You were made for me, and I was made for you"

-There's an innocence of youth that Fray associates with his hometown, it's full of nostalgic memories of his childhood and teens, and this is what he misses.
+There's an innocence of youth that Fray associates with his hometown, full of nostalgic memories of his childhood and teens, and this is what he misses.
+The details are what make it.
+Not grand landmarks or famous streets, but eyelashes and wet pavements and borrowing someone else's clothes.
+The small, unglamorous, irreplaceable stuff.
+The stuff you only remember when you're far enough away.

 "I miss your eyelashes and the streets where I grew tall